xnd-project/libgumath/doc/experimental/dispatch.rst

 The algorithm for gufunc application can be seen in the Python module.

-  1) Get the function name and the list of xnd function arguments.
+1. Get the function name and the list of xnd function arguments.

-  2) Get the types of the function arguments.
+2. Get the types of the function arguments.

-  3) Select the kernel:
+3. Select the kernel:

-       a) Lookup the gufunc in the function table.
+   a.
+Lookup the gufunc in the function table.

-       b) Iterate over the type signatures.
+   b.
+Iterate over the type signatures.

-           I) If no match is found, return an error.
+      I. If no match is found, return an error.

-           II) If a match is found, compute the return type(s) and the number of outer dimensions to be skipped.
+      II.
+If a match is found, compute the return type(s) and the number of outer dimensions to be skipped.

           [This stage should probably also do broadcasting, which is currently not implemented.]

-  4) Allocate new xnd container(s) for the return values.
+4. Allocate new xnd container(s) for the return values.

-  5) Input and output containers are pushed on a single stack.
+5. Input and output containers are pushed on a single stack.
 The types, which are available at any stage of the array traversal, keep track of the number of in/out args.

-  6) Call gm_map(), which orchestrates kernel application.
+6. Call gm_map(), which orchestrates kernel application.

-  7) The actual kernel {C, Fortran, Strided, Xnd} is selected right before application (in this order of preference).
+7. The actual kernel {C, Fortran, Strided, Xnd} is selected right before application (in this order of preference).

    If no kernel is found, an error is returned.

 More specialized kernel signatures